ReclaimTheWild/en/feats_spells_techniques/feats.md

 ### Specialist
 3 Tokens
 **Learn Requirement**: Chosen Trait at 3
-**Effect**: Select a specific non-combat, noncrafting use of a Trait.
+**Effect**: Select a specific non-combat, non-crafting use of a Trait.
 This use must have a condition to it, such as “using Influence on Shopkeepers”, “using Athletics to lift heavy things”, or “using Civilization to know about Zora culture”.
 You have a Knack for using that Trait in that way.
 **Special**: This can be chosen multiple times, each time selecting a different use of a Trait.

 ### Strange Chef